nixworks/public/news/2014/08/13/README.md

 _Context: Swiss Alps, a landslide hits a mountain train_

 ### [Solomon Islands recognize Kosovo. ](/news/2014/08/13/solomon-islands-recognize-kosovo.md)
 Hoxhaj (@Enver_Hoxhaj) climbed for 16 positions in ranking, compared to 31st place from last year, this way making him one of the most active politicians in Kosovo, region and Europe on Twitter.
-According to dozens of pages study, Minister Hoxhaj is the third most active of the world&#39;s foreign ministers, after the French Minister, Laurent Fabius and Swedish Minister Carld Bildt and among the only region&#39;s foreign ministers who entered the Top 50 of the world&#39;s most active and...
+According to dozens of pages study, Minister Hoxhaj is the third most active of the world&#39;s foreign m...

 ### [Protests against the shooting of Michael Brown by the Ferguson Police Department in the US state of Missouri turn violent. ](/news/2014/08/13/protests-against-the-shooting-of-michael-brown-by-the-ferguson-police-department-in-the-us-state-of-missouri-turn-violent.md)
 _Context: Missouri, police force, shooting of Michael Brown_